 Do you dream of waking up to the sound of waves rolling back and forth and the possibility of opening your windows to fill your lungs with fresh sea air?

-Over the years, as transport connections have improved and the way people work, particularly the increasing ability to work remotely, has changed more and more people have chosen to plant their roots by the sea and set up home in a seaside town.
+Over the years, as transport and communication connections have improved and the way people work, particularly the increasing ability to work remotely, has changed more and more people have chosen to plant their roots by the sea and set up home in a seaside town.

 Seaside towns tend to have much to offer residents, a good selection of amenities as standard, a sense of permanently being on holiday as there is usually some form of tourist attraction nearby and of course, the best bit, immediate access to the coast.
 So which seaside towns are excellent places to live in the UK?

 Hove, East Sussex

 In East Sussex, Hove is the lesser-known neighbour to Brighton.
 Hove is a tranquil more suburban place than Brighton whilst still benefitting from incredibly easy access to the next-door city.

 Many choose to commute to London from Hove, there are regular and direct trains into London Victoria which take a little over an hour.

 One of Suffolk’s gems, Aldeburgh is known for the image of its line of pastel-coloured houses serving as the backdrop to the pebble beach.

 Naturally, as with all seaside towns, there are a number of second homes but there is a strong community spirit in Aldeburgh that isn’t always present in coastal locations.